What Can Auctions Teach B2B About a Customer’s Willingness To Pay? 👛

 A price guide is an estimation of price, based on recent sales of comparable products.
 Sometimes, it’s a set figure or a guide that gives a price range of about 10%.
 It’s very handy to have access to price guides when doing your initial searches, particularly when trawling through the hundreds of items on websites.

-However when you start to filter through and isolate the handful of products you want to inspect and investigate further then it can be handy to do your own research to determine an item’s realistic sale price.
+However when you start to filter through and isolate the handful of products you want to inspect and investigate further then it can be handy to do your research to determine an item’s realistic sale price.

 Price guides (sometimes intentionally) cause disappointment to potential buyers, not to mention wasted expenses such as getting hidden defects or expired warranties and letting the appraiser check the authenticity of the product.